What is the Orton-Gillingham Approach?

 Structured Literacy is explicit and systematic, ensuring all children, especially those who struggle, get a strong foundation in phonics.
 Balanced Literacy is more flexible and exposure-based, focusing on meaning-making and independent reading but sometimes lacking in phonics depth.

-Are your services only for children with Dyslexia?
+Are your services only for children with dyslexia?

 No, Danielle’s services are not exclusively for children with dyslexia.
 While the OG approach was originally developed to help individuals with dyslexia, it has proven to be effective for a wide range of learners, including those with other learning differences, as well as students who may not have a formal diagnosis but still struggle with reading and writing.